Alignak-monitoring-contrib/alignak-backend-client/docs/source/cli.rst

 To have more information about the script execution, use the `-v` / `--verbose` parameter to activate the verbose mode.
 To test a command before executing operations in the backend, you can use the dry-run mode (`-c` / `--check`).

+**Note**: the provided examples may not be up-to-date because of some recent Alignak backend data model modifications.

 Add elements
 ------------